jeremycaine/mnist-image-ibm-ce/README.md

 Then, check that the model file `mnist-model.h5` is in your COS bucket.

 Next, you can launch the image recognition web app.
-Go to application `digit-image`.
+In your IBM Code Engine project go to application `digit-image`, click on Test Application and you will see link to 'Application URL'.

+You can see it in action [here](https://digit-image.17bu6les2m8a.us-south.codeengine.appdomain.cloud).

+To use the app, use your trackpad or mouse to hand draw a digit between